Common Care Questions

 How to Create a Pet-Safe Plant Collection

-The first thing you want to do before bringing home a new plant is to understand its toxicity.
+The first thing you should do before bringing home a new plant is check its toxicity level.
 “The ASPCA has a great searchable database for toxic and non-toxic plants.
-It is a helpful resource to use prior to bringing any plant into your home with pets,” says Jamie Richardson, Head of Veterinary Medicine at Small Door Vet.
+It is a helpful resource to use prior to bringing any plant into your home with pets,” says Dr. Jamie Richardson, Head of Veterinary Medicine at Small Door Vet.

 "We would usually recommend calling the ASPCA poison control hotline to speak to toxicologists as a 1st step to understand the degree of toxicity and if an immediate trip to the vet is necessary," says Richardson.
 This specialist toxicology team will also provide steps to your veterinary team to help handle any poisonous ingestions as experts in this field.

-Lilies (and any species in the Lilly family) are amongst the most common and highly toxic plants to cats.
-Your cat doesn't even have to eat the flowers or leaves to suffer from Lilly poisoning- a sip of water from the base of the plant or even licking some pollen from the stem that may have fallen on their fur can cause serious toxicity so avoid these at all costs, says Richardson.
+Lilies (and any species in the lily family) are among the most toxic plants for cats.
+Your cat doesn’t even have to eat the flowers or leaves to suffer from lily poisoning—a sip of water from the plant’s vase or licking pollen from their fur can cause severe toxicity.
+"Avoid these at all costs," says Richardson.

-Being a pet owner doesn't mean you have to sacrifice your love of plants.
-There are plenty of pet-friendly options to choose from, and with a little planning, you can create a safe and beautiful space for both you and your furry friends to enjoy.
+Being a pet owner doesn’t mean sacrificing your love of plants.
+With a little planning, you can create a pet-friendly indoor garden that keeps both your greenery and your furry friends safe.
 Check out our top pet-friendly plants below to start creating a more pet-safe plant collection at home.

 Spider Plant (Chlorophytum comosum)